 The two figures show that, for a given thermal power, the obstruction by the neighboring RTG has very little effect on the RTG's power output, but has a significant effect on its hot-junction temperature, which affects the degradation rate.
-Figure 9 presents cross-plots showing the relationship between maximum hot-junction temperatures and BOM power outputs for unobstructed RTGs and for mutually obstructed RTGs with separation angles of 16°, 24°, and 35°.
+Figure 9 presents cross-plots showing the relationship between maximum hot-junction temperatures and BOM power outputs for unobstructed RTGs and for mutually obstructed RTGs with a 24-degree separation angle.

-The performance of the obstructed and unobstructed RTGs should be compared for the same maximum hot-junction temperature, since that is what determines the RTG's degradation rate and lifetime.
-Previous SiGe flight units (LES 8/9, Voyager, Galileo) were designed for a maximum hot-junction temperature of 1000°C. For that temperature, Figure 9 shows that the blockage by its neighbor reduces the
+The performance of the obstructed and unobstructed RTGs should be compared for the same maximum hot-junction temperature, since that is what limits the RTG's degradation rate and lifetime.
+Previous SiGe flight units (LES 8/9, Voyager, Galileo) were designed for a maximum hot-junction temperature of 1000°C. For that temperature, Figure